How To Spray Paint Interior Walls And Ceilings – Easy Guide For House Owners And Painters

 Using a paint sprayer to paint the walls

 Painting your ceilings and walls will need a similar technique when using a paint sprayer.
-The difference between the two is the fact that you will need to pay extra attention to the corners and edges when working on your walls.
+The difference between the two is the fact that you will need to pay extra attention to the corners and edges when you paint walls.

 Step 1